trigram-mrp/fractureiser/README.md

 If left unchecked, fractureiser can be **INCREDIBLY DANGEROUS** to your machine.
 Please read through this document for the info you need to keep yourself safe.

 We've dubbed this malware `fractureiser` because that's the name of the CurseForge account that uploaded the most notable malicious files.
-*Pardon our dust*, this is a living document being edited by multiple people about a developing situation.
-Some sections may be messy.

 ## What YOU need to know